CMakePP/CMaize/docs/src/developer/assumptions.rst

 practices and/or standard conventions", rather, we use best practices and standard conventions to choose default values.
-The user should be free to override those default values, though the more they deviate from best practices and/or standard conventions, the less use CMaize will be.
+The user should be free to override those default values, though the more they deviate from best practices and/or standard conventions, the less useful CMaize will be.

 The point of this page is to collect assumptions that CMaize makes, which CMaize developers can rely on internally.

 *************************
-Project Level Assumptions
+Project-Level Assumptions
 *************************

 - Each project maps to one package.
 Users wanting to build